 Additionally, the use of PHI without the right to revoke statement on authorization forms will result in a HIPAA violation.

 There is steep financial penalty from HIPAA violations.
 Additionally, it’s important you’re taking steps to secure your PHI and keeping employees up to date on the best practices for HIPAA compliance.

 - Prioritizing secure PHI sharing & access as well as implementing encryption & access controls in EHRs.

 - Conducting regularly employee HIPAA-compliance training & organization risk analyses.

 - Creating a plan for securely shredding and disposing paper or digital PHI.

 Is Your Medical Records Management HIPAA Compliant?

-Record Nations partners with secure medical records storage and destruction services throughout the United States.
-No matter the size of your storage or shredding project, Record Nations can help you find the provider that best fits your needs.
+At Record Nations, we partner with secure medical records storage and destruction services throughout the United States.
+In addition, Record Nations can help you find the provider that best fits your needs.

-To get started, fill out the form on the right, give us a call at (866) 385-3706, or contact us directly through our live chat for a free, no-obligation quote from services near you.
+Start the process by filling out the form on the right, give us a call at (866) 385-3706, or contact us directly through our live chat.
+Afterwards, you’ll receive for a free, no-obligation quote from services near you.